 It is very rarely talked about.

-Okay, so I am going to try to make the best of this bad situation.
+Okay, so, here I am going to try to make the best of this bad situation.
 Here’s how you know you need to break up with a friend…

-There are warning signs that a friendship needs to end.
-Here they are:
+These are the warning signs that a friendship needs to end:

 - You dread seeing them.